Whatever your age, whatever your fitness level, Northland will have you up and walking.

 Looking for a leisurely half hour walk, or are you more of a ‘Bear Grylls’ type?
 No problem, because Northland has half hour to 3-day options among the 100+ walks, tracks, and loops scattered throughout this gorgeous part of New Zealand.

-Many of our customers who fly from Auckland to Kerikeri Airport want information about Northland first hand to maximise their time here so we’ve culled the list down to six of the best.
+Many of our customers who fly from all parts of New Zealand to Kerikeri Airport want information about Northland first hand to maximise their time here so we’ve culled the list down to six of the best.
 Our range of vehicles suit solo or large walking groups, and with multiple drop off and pick up points available, we make your time in the North even better.

-The Department of Conservation (DOC) do a fantastic job of maintaining and servicing the majority of tracks available, making them safe and enjoyable for everyone.
+The Department of Conservation (DOC) do a fantastic job of maintaining and servicing most tracks available, making them safe and enjoyable for everyone.

 Opua Forest, Paihia

 If you only have an hour or two to spare, or simply looking for a walk which isn’t too strenuous, the Opua Forest Paihia Lookout ticks all the boxes.

 A scenic well-maintained track through the lush bush with ample birdlife rewards walkers with a fantastic view of Paihia township and out over the magnificent Bay of Islands.
 It is worth noting that this forest was much larger in the past before much of the Kauri was felled for house building and ship repairs.